 Who is right?

-Everywhere in the universe, on every planet, intrinsic value is the only long term value anything has, unless you pretend otherwise.
+Everywhere in the universe, on every planet that has carbon and nitrogen, intrinsic value is the only long term value anything has, unless you pretend otherwise.

 So, on every planet, anywhere in the universe, Peter Schiff is right.